-We will differentiate (or adapt) how we teach to suit the way the pupil works best.
-There is no '1 size fits all' approach to adapting the curriculum, we work on a case-by case basis to make sure the adaptations we make are meaningful to your child.
+We will adapt how we teach to suit the way the pupil works best.
+There is no 'one size fits all' approach to adapting the curriculum, we work on a case-by case basis to make sure the adaptations we make are meaningful to your child.